appditto/svg_inline_stripper/README.md

 Middleware for monkeygen.com

-Removes and minifies SVGs using [svgcleaner](https://github.com/RazrFalcon/svgcleaner), the main goal is to convert CSS styles to inline styles - but this API wrapper could be modified to use svgo in any way.
+Removes and minifies SVGs using [svgcleaner](https://github.com/RazrFalcon/svgcleaner), the main goal is to convert CSS styles to inline styles - but there's other SVG pre-processing things for our specific needs in this application.

 # Requirements